 Students are learning not only at school, but also in a variety of so-called non-formal and informal learning settings outside of school.
-Such individual learning interests could for instance include for a young person to learn a new skill like playing a guitar through youtube videos.
-Learning takes place when something is happening that captures the young person’s interest.
-“It is something that can influence you, something that brings out emotions and allows yourself to find answers to certain questions.”
+Such individual learning settings could, for instance, include a young person learning a new skill (like guitar playing) through YouTube videos.
+Learning takes place when something captures the young person’s interest.
+“It is something that can influence you, something that brings out emotions and allows you to find answers to certain questions.”

-- The learning taking place in non-formal and informal learning settings can be powerful as these settings force the practical value of learning.
+- The learning taking place in non-formal and informal learning settings can be powerful, as these settings stress the practical value of learning.